- Extensive feature set

 The Max 360's LED directional arrows remain distinct in sunlight, but for everything else you'd better get used to depending on the voice alerts for information.
 The display makes the Max 360 best suited to drivers who prefer set-and-forget operation and minimal interaction with a detector.

-Like its GPS-enabled siblings, the Max 360 automatically locked out most nuisance signals—automatic door openers in particular—after passing them on multiple occasions.
-Only Escorts automate this task; to avoid patent infringement, competiting models require the user to press a button to lock out a signal.
+Like its GPS-enabled siblings, the Max 360 automatically locks out most nuisance signals—automatic door openers in particular—after passing them on multiple occasions.